Practical guide Finance, Risk Management & Fundraising What is the board’s role in safeguarding?

 What is the board’s role in safeguarding?

-Protecting people and safeguarding responsibilities should be a governance priority for all organisations.
-Board members must take reasonable steps to protect all people who come into contact with the organisation from harm, which is a wider duty than just taking care of young people and vulnerable adults.
+• Protecting people and safeguarding responsibilities should be a governance priority for all organisations.
+Board members have a legal and moral duty to take reasonable steps to protect all people who come into contact with the organisation from harm, abuse or mistreatment which is a wider duty than just taking care of young people and vulnerable adults.

-One of the few regulatory cases in our sector concerned the Charity Commission’s concerns relating to safeguarding procedures and financial processes of a London based drama school.
+• One of the few publicly reported regulatory cases in our sector related to the Charity Commission’s concerns relating to safeguarding procedures and financial processes of a London-based drama school.
 Although the regulatory compliance case was quickly resolved, the matter was picked up by the press causing public concern and potential damage to the organisation’s reputation.

-Board members must recognise that there is no place for bullying and harassment within or by their organisations and ensure that clear policies are in place and allegations are handled appropriately and in line with employment and other laws.
+• Regardless of whether the charity works with children or vulnerable adults, board members must recognise that there is no place for bullying, harassment or any form of mistreatment within or by their organisation and ensure that clear policies are in place and allegations are handled appropriately and in line with employment and other laws.

 Related resources